tnas/qualis-csc/README.md

-# Qualis and H-5 index for Computer Science Conferences
+# Qualis and H-5 indexes for Computer Science Conferences